-Tsholofelo serves as a pastoral assistant with HeartCry missionary Richard Raven at Hope Bible Church in Bloemfontein, South Africa.
-In this role, he helps with preaching, leading meetings, and administrative tasks.
-One major focus of Tsholo's ministry is outreach to university students and young adults.
-He has a strong desire to see Hope Bible Church involved in planting biblical churches in the nearby townships where he grew up.
+Tsholofelo serves as pastor of Hope Bible Church in Bloemfontein, South Africa.
+He is a graduate of Christ Seminary in Polokwane.
+Tsholo has a strong desire to see Hope Bible Church involved in planting biblical churches in the nearby townships where he grew up.
 Tsholo is a native South African Tswana and is a competent speaker of Setswana, Sesotho, and English.
-He and his wife Keitumetse have one child.
+He and his wife Keitumetse have two children.

 Testimony of Salvation

 While yet in the grips of darkness, life was given to me in order that I might proclaim the excellencies of the true and everlasting Light.
 That, in a nutshell, is the story of my life.